dbpedia/chatbot-ng/README.md

     ├── Zip File                # Import zip file in dialogflow ├── Webhook                 # Webhook code
     ├── RDF-Visualization       # RDF visualization code

 ## Getting Started

-You will need to register a free account on [Dialogflow](https://dialogflow.cloud.google.com/).
-After that you need to create an agent. <br> <br>
+You will need to register a free account on [Dialogflow](https://dialogflow.cloud.google.com/) if you want to run the chatbot by yourself.
+After that you need to create an agent.

 ### Installation

-- Download or clone the repository, Navigate to the directory named zip file <br> <br>
+- Download or clone the repository, navigate to the directory named zip file
 - Next, select the gear icon to go to settings <br> <br>
 ![](https://imgur.com/kXBTaEr.png)  <br> <br>
 - After that, select the export and import tab.  <br> <br>
 ![](https://imgur.com/Gr5VVBj.png)  <br> <br>
-- Now, click on import zip file and select the zip file  <br> <br>
+- Now, click on import zip file and select the zip file. <br> <br>
 ![](https://imgur.com/dd59yCh.png)  <br> <br>
-Dialogflow will import the entire agent from the zip file for you.
+- Dialogflow will import the entire agent from the zip file for you.
+- Now, you have the complete DBpedia chatbot in your own project.

-### Setup webhook in heroku
+### Setup webhook in Heroku

 - Sign up for Heroku <br> <br>
 - Create new app and follow the instruction given in Heroku website <br> <br>